traai/drl-tutorial/README.md

 1. Consider this as an **open book challenge**.
 Work your way through the tasks in any order you like.

-2. Team up with your neighbour or by yourself.
-If something is not clear, ask me.
+2. Team up with your neighbour or work through these by yourself.
+If something is not clear, ask me/Slack.

 3. Basic **implementations** of value and policy based methods, and the **environment setup instructions** are provided.
 Go through these and see if you understand everything well.
 If not, ask.